Hrushikesh74161/loadfixtures/Readme.md

 Internally a structure/graph is built which is logically equivalent to a topologically sorted graph.

-This graph is built using the information in models.\_meta.forward_fields_map which has all the forward fields of a model.
+This graph is built using the information in models.\_meta.\_forward_fields_map which has all the forward fields of a model.

 All models or sourced from apps.all_models, which also has the intermediate models created by django for many to many fields.
 So no need to worry about those.